polkadot-js/dev/packages/dev-ts/README.md

 Since then we just swapped to using base `tsc` everywhere (for all builds) and may look at changing again (swc, esbuild. etc...) in the future.
 So effectively having a single loader, while re-inventing the wheel somewhat (since there seems to be a _lot_ of options available) allows us to just keep the loader compiling options fully aligned with what TS -> JS output approach we take.

-With all that said - it does what it says on the tin in the polkadot-js environment, aligns fully with the overall configs we use here, compiles to ESM and has minimal dependencies that doesn't add bloat.
+It meets our requirements: aligns fully with the overall configs we accross polkadot-js, compiles to ESM (no CJS used when testing/running) and has minimal dependencies that doesn't add bloat.
 In most cases you would probably be better off with one of the loaders/registration approaches linked in the first paragraph.